navisens/iOS-app-helloworld/README.md

 ## What it does
 This project builds and runs a bare bones implementation of our SDK core.

-The core is initialized and activated by toggling a UISwitch, triggering a call to the ```initializeSDK:``` method in the view controller.
+The core is initialized and activated on startup in the view controller triggering a call to the ```startMotionDna``` method in the view controller.
 After this occurs the controller checks for necessary location permission and if requirements are satisfied, begins to receive Navisens MotionDNA location estimates through the ```receiveMotionDna:``` callback method.
-The data received is used to update the appropriate UILabel element with a user's relative x,y and z coordinated along with GPS data and motion categorizations.
+The data received is used to update the appropriate label element with a user's relative x,y and z coordinated along with GPS data and motion categorizations.

 Before attempting to run this project please be sure you have obtained a develepment key from Navisens.
 A key may be acquired free for testing purposes at [this link](https://navisens.com/index.html#contact)